 A part of the city’s Parks and Recreation CARE Program, the Gallery provides summer employment to at-risk youth interested in the arts.

-Work by a Missouri artist is highlighted annually in a Commemorative Poster that is unveiled by the Mayor at the Office of Cultural Affairs' Poster Party fundraiser each August.
+Work by a mid-Missouri artist is highlighted annually in a Commemorative Poster that is unveiled by the Mayor at the Office of Cultural Affairs' Poster Party for the Arts fundraiser each fallt.
 Proceeds from the Poster Party go the Columbia Arts Fund, an arts endowment fund created by the City of Columbia to provide resources to individuals and organizations that foster practice, education, accessibility, and appreciation of the arts for the benefit of the citizens of Columbia.

 Held annually on the third Wednesday in September in Flat Branch Park, this free children’s art themed event is a collaborative with the city’s Parks and Recreation Department and features visual, performing and literary art activities as well as kid-friendly performances of music, theater and dance.